 Journal publications and conference proceedings

-- Interoperability of GASPI and MPI in a large scale Lattice-Boltzmann code, Roman Iakymchuk, Luis Cebamanos, Tiberiu Rotaru, Mirko Rahn, Erwin Laure, Stefano Markidis, Valeria Bartsch, Christian Simmendinger, PPAM 2017 - the 12th International Conference on Parallel Processing and Applied Mathematics (Lublin, Poland, 10-13 September 2017);
+- Interoperability of GASPI and MPI in Large Scale Scientific Applications (click here for pre-print version), Roman Iakymchuk, Luis Cebamanos, Tiberiu Rotaru, Mirko Rahn, Erwin Laure, Stefano Markidis, Valeria Bartsch, Christian Simmendinger, PPAM 2017 - the 12th International Conference on Parallel Processing and Applied Mathematics (Lublin, Poland, 10-13 September 2017);

-- Task-parallel LU factorization of hierarchical matrices using OmpSs, José I. Aliaga, Rocío Carratalá, Ronald Kriemann, Enrique S. Quintana-Ortí, 18th IEEE International Workshop on Parallel and Distributed Scientific and Engineering Computing (PDSEC) 2017 at IPDPS - IEEE International Distributed and Parallel Processing Symposium, (Orlando (FL), USA, 2 June 2017), to appear;
+- Task-parallel LU factorization of hierarchical matrices using OmpSs, José I. Aliaga, Rocío Carratalá, Ronald Kriemann, Enrique S. Quintana-Ortí, 18th IEEE International Workshop on Parallel and Distributed Scientific and Engineering Computing (PDSEC) 2017 at IPDPS - IEEE International Distributed and Parallel Processing Symposium, (Orlando (FL), USA, 2 June 2017);

-- API interoperability among multithreaded MPI and OpenMP tasking in a large scientific code, Dana Akhmetova, Roman Iakymchuk, Orjan Ekeberg, Erwin Laure, High Level Programming Models and Supporting Environments Workshop (HIPS 2017) at IPDPS - IEEE International Distributed and Parallel Processing Symposium, (Orlando (FL), USA, 29 May 2017);
+- Performance study of multithreaded MPI and OpenMP (preprint version available here), Dana Akhmetova, Roman Iakymchuk, Orjan Ekeberg, Erwin Laure, High Level Programming Models and Supporting Environments Workshop (HIPS 2017) at IPDPS - IEEE International Distributed and Parallel Processing Symposium, (Orlando (FL), USA, 29 May 2017);

 - MPI Sessions: Leveraging Runtime Infrastructure to Increase Scalability of Applications at Exascale, Daniel Holmes, Kathryn Mohror, Ryan E. Grant, Anthony Skjellum, Martin Schulz, Wesley Bland, Jeffery M. Squyres - paper presented at EuroMPI 2016 (Edinburgh, UK, 25-28 September 2016).
 Slides available at http://www.eurompi2016.ed.ac.uk/sites/default/files/attachments/Holmes-MPI_Sessions.pdf;